Work Harassment: Everything You Need to Know

 There are a variety of other types of workplace harassment above and beyond the standard EEOC definition.
 Some states prohibit discrimination based on whether or not the employee is a smoker.
 Some states, including New York and Wisconsin, have laws that prohibit discrimination based on a person’s arrest and conviction records.

 Several other states prohibit discrimination due to a person’s receipt of public assistance.
-The District of Columbia has broaden their definition to prohibit discrimination on the basis of marital status, family responsibilities, personal appearance, or political affiliation.
+The District of Columbia has broadened their definition to prohibit discrimination on the basis of marital status, family responsibilities, personal appearance, or political affiliation.

 Recently a court in Florida made a groundbreaking decision when it determined that an obese person’s complaints of harassment for “fat jokes” made about her were a violation of the American Disability Act.
 Comments made about a diabetic’s medical condition were ruled as harassment in a New Jersey court.

 Workplace harassment can both be non-sexual or sexual.
 Workplace harassment can be between members of the opposite or same sex.